… Birth: A group of people discover

 ...
 Spiritual

-Subjective outcomes are intangible in
+Subjective outcomes are

 the sense that they reflect the